tarantool/doc/doc/book/box/engines/memtx.rst

 .. image:: memtx/wal.svg

 *   Tarantool periodically takes the entire :doc:`database snapshot </reference/reference_lua/box_snapshot>` and saves it on disk.
-    It is necessary for accelerating restart because when there are too many WAL files, it can be difficult for Tarantool to restart quickly.
+    It is necessary for accelerating instance's restart because when there are too many WAL files, it can be difficult for Tarantool to restart quickly.

     To save a snapshot, there is a special fiber called the **snapshot daemon**.
     It reads the consistent content of the entire Arena and writes it on disk into a snapshot file (``.snap``).